MagicStack/MagicPython/README.md

 MagicPython highlights keywords when they are used as parameter/argument names.
 This was mentioned for the case of `async` and `await`, but it holds true for all other keywords.
-Although the Pyhton interpreter will produce an appropriate error message when reserved keywords are used as identifier names, it's still worth showing them early, to spare even this small debugging effort.
+Although the Python interpreter will produce an appropriate error message when reserved keywords are used as identifier names, it's still worth showing them early, to spare even this small debugging effort.